microsoft/qlib/docs/component/estimator.rst

     - `get_experiment(exp_name, exp_id, fields=None)`
         The interface takes three parameters.
-The first parameter is the experiment name, the second parameter is the experiment id, and the third parameter is list of fields.
+The first parameter is the experiment name, the second parameter is the experiment id, and the third parameter is a list of fields.
 The default value of `fields` is None, which means all fields.

         .. note::